 Time inside the emulation is referred to as virtual time (as opposed to host time or real time) and is expressed in virtual seconds.
-Currently the resolution of virtual time, i.e., the minimum expressable time quant, is 10^-6 virtual second or 1 virtual microsecond.
-Performance of the CPU is expressed in MIPS units (millions instrunctions per second) and is an integer value.
-This means that the minimum time quant allows to execute exactly a single instruction on a CPU with performance of 1 MIPS.
+Currently, the resolution of virtual time, i.e., the minimum expressable time quant, is 10^-6 virtual second or 1 virtual microsecond.
+Performance of the CPU is expressed in MIPS units (millions of instructions per second) and is an integer value.
+This means that the minimum time quant allow executing exactly one instruction on a CPU with performance of 1 MIPS.

 For CPU with performance higher than 1 MIPS, it is possible to execute instruction-by-instruction using a special stepping mode.

 Time sources and sinks¶

 Objects controlling flow of virtual time are called time sources.
 By default, there is one time source, called master time source, assosiated with the emulation.
 Currently, there is no API to create other master time sources, but the framework itself is capable of handling multiple time domains (with each master time source being a root of the domain).

 Objects that are aware of the time flow are called time sinks.
 Each sink is connected to exactly one source (at any time, although it can change sources) and awaits information about how much virtual time has passed so far.

 There are objects that play both roles: sink and source - they are called slave time sources.
 The reason for having a slave time source is explained in the following section.

 Virtual time flows in the form of quants generated by master time sources and granted to sinks.
 The value of a quant is expressed in virtual seconds (or a fraction thereof) and is configurable by the user.